bartdegoede/blog/content/post/2019-10-29-use-google-cloud-text-to-speech-to-create-an-audio-version-of-your-blog-posts.md

 [^stillfree]: Don't worry, the API is free for the first 4 million characters per month for standard voices, or 1 million characters for fancy WaveNet voices.
 [^prs_welcome]: [Pull requests](https://github.com/bartdegoede/blog) are always welcome! 😄
 [^ffmpeg]: [`pydub`](https://github.com/jiaaro/pydub#dependencies) requires `ffmpeg` or `libav` to be installed to open, convert and save non-WAV files (such as MP3 or OGG)
-[^compatibility]: Not all browswers support all file types and audio codecs, which is why we've generated the OGG files as backup.
+[^compatibility]: Not all browsers support all file types and audio codecs, which is why we've generated the OGG files as backup.